shoeffner/mthesis/src/models_and_methods.md

 $\num{1} \approx \SI{0.19269}{\milli\meter}$.
 This relation can be used to calculate the metric model, as done in \Cref{tab:3dheadmodel}.

-Table: 3D head model by @Mallick2016.
+Table: 3D head model by @Mallick2016.;;3D head model by @Mallick2016.
 The first columns describe the landmark and name its abbreviation [@Swennen2006], followed by the "300 Faces In-The-Wild Challenge" index [@Sagonas2016].
 Then the 3D model coordinates are described as used by \Gaze{} and in the original model.